sous-chefs/sc-mongodb/mongodb/README.md

 ```shell
   /etc/init.d/my_instance <start|stop|restart|status>
 ```

+## Replicasets

-If you would like to add your mongodb instance to a replicaset all you have to do is adding `mongodb::replicaset` to the node's run_list and make sure to add one or more roles with the same prefix to all members of the replicaset.
+Add `mongodb::replicaset` to the node's run_list and make sure to add one or more roles with the same prefix to all members of the replicaset.
 This prefix has to be defined in `mongodb[:cluster_role_prefix]` .
 For example you could create a role called "my_replicaset" and add this role to the run_list of